Space Battleship Yamato: Development

 The first draft for Space Battleship Yamato was completed on May 21, 1974.
-In August, a ten minute pilot episode was created, with at least nine copies being sent to the relevant organisations, and, after the pilot's success, pre-production of the anime began, with the first episode airing in October that year.
+In August, a ten-minute pilot episode was created, with at least nine copies being sent to the relevant organisations, and, after the pilot's success, pre-production of the anime began, with the first episode airing in October that year.
 The original series contained 26 episodes, following the Yamato's voyage out of the Milky Way and back again.
 A continuing story, it featured the declining health of Yamato's Captain Okita (Avatar in the Star Blazers dub), and the transformation of the brash young orphan Susumu Kodai (Derek Wildstar) into a mature officer, as well as his budding romance with female crewmember Yuki Mori (Nova Forrester).
 The foreign edits tend to play up the individual characters, while the Japanese original is often more focused on the ship itself.
 In a speech at the 1995 Anime Expo, series episode director Noboru Ishiguro said low ratings and high production expenses forced producer Yoshinobu Nishizaki to trim down the episode count from the original 39 episodes to only 26.
 The cut episodes would have introduced Captain Harlock as a new series character.

-Plot

-In the year 2199, an alien race known as Gamilas (Gamilons in the English Star Blazers dub) unleash radioactive meteorite bombs on Earth, rendering the planet's surface uninhabitable.
-Humanity has retreated into deep underground cities, but the radioactivity is slowly affecting them as well, with humanity's extinction estimated in one year.
-Earth has a space fleet, but they do not yet have interstellar capability, and they are hopelessly outclassed by Gamilas.
-All seems lost until a message capsule from a mysterious crashed spaceship is retrieved on Mars.
-The capsule yields blueprints for a faster-than-light engine and an offering of help from Queen Starsha of the planet Iscandar in the Large Magellanic Cloud.
-She says that her planet has a device, the Cosmo-Cleaner D (Cosmo DNA), which can cleanse Earth of its radiation damage.